-MINION TOKENS: Minions are special tokens that follow many of the rules for characters.
+\MINION TOKEN: Minions are special tokens that follow many of the rules for characters.
 Rules that call for the placement of minion tokens on the map will explain how the minion moves, and challenges, as well as any traits or abilities.
 You cannot place a minion token in a square occupied by an ally or rival.
-A minion token follows the same rules for adjacency, movement, line of sight, and what the token can see as characters.
+A minion token follows the same rules for adjacency, movement, and what the token can see as characters.
 A minion token you place is considered your characters' ally.